Skip to content

 Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people with or without a diagnosis.

-Our next face to face programme in Halton will be across 3 Tuesdays 3rd, 10th and 17th June or online across 6 Tuesday evenings beginning 3rd June.
+Our next programme will be online across 6 Tuesday evenings beginning 6th January.

 Learning Workshops